Communication with Stakeholders

 Example of Communication with Local Communities:

-A group from Shin-Etsu Chemical's Takefu Plant exhibited at the Echizen Manufacturing Festival 2024 held at Sun Dome Fukui over two days on September 13 and 14, 2024.
-This exhibition, which began in 1982 and is now in its 41st year, is sponsored by the Takefu Chamber of Commerce and Industry, the Echizen City Chamber of Commerce and Industry, and the Echizen City and Others Executive Committee.
-Approximately 130 companies and organizations set up booths to promote both traditional industries and cutting-edge technologies.
+A group from Shin-Etsu Chemical's Takefu Plant exhibited at the Echizen Manufacturing Festival 2025 held at Sun Dome Fukui over two days on September 19 and 20, 2025.
+This exhibition, which began in 1982 and is now in its 42nd year, is organized by an executive committee comprised of the Takefu Chamber of Commerce and Industry, the Echizen City Chamber of Commerce and Industry, and Echizen City.
+Various companies and organizations set up booths to promote both traditional industries and cutting-edge technologies.

-At the Shin-Etsu Chemical booth, the Takefu Plant group displayed the products they manufacture, including rare earths, rare earth magnets, silicone rubber, photomask blanks, semiconductor silicon ingot, and quartz glass.
+At the Shin-Etsu Chemical booth, the Takefu Plant group displayed the products they manufacture, including rare earths, rare earth magnets, silicone rubber, photomask blanks, and semiconductor crystals.
 They also set up posters introducing Shin-Etsu Chemical and its products and an apparatus allowing visitors to experience the strength of the magnetic force of rare earth magnets.
-The visitors included many local residents and students.
-On the first day, visitors to the booth included many fifth graders from elementary schools across the city, who the Echizen City Board of Education had invited to help guide their future career paths.
+The Shin-Etsu Chemical booth inspired interest in our business among visitors, who included local residents, employees of local companies, and approximately 750 fifth-grade elementary school students from all the elementary schools in the city.

 Examples of Communication with Employees: